lakshhnaa/embedded-systems-software-foundations/README.md

 - Embedded memory types and segments
 - Linux-based development environment

+## Status
+In progress — updated alongside coursework with practical examples.

-This repository will be updated progressively as I complete coursework and implement practical examples.
+***This repository will be updated progressively as I complete coursework and implement practical examples.***